Removing Trident after independence would not embolden Putin, insists SNP minister

-Removing nuclear weapons from an independent Scotland would not embolden Vladimir Putin, a senior SNP minister has insisted.
+Removing nuclear weapons from an independent Scotland would not embolden Russian president Vladimir Putin, a senior SNP minister has insisted.

-Angus Robertson, the external affairs secretary, said a separate Scottish state would treat northern European security more seriously than the UK Government.

 But the Scottish Government paper says it “does not regard the removal of nuclear weapons from Scottish soil as an obstacle to an independent Scotland’s aims of gaining membership of Nato”.

-It adds: “Only a minority of Nato members host nuclear weapons.
+The paper adds: “Only a minority of Nato members host nuclear weapons.
 An independent Scotland’s position would therefore be similar to the approach of most Nato member countries, which neither possess nor host nuclear weapons.
-Finland’s accession to Nato in April 2023 highlighted that hosting nuclear weapons is not a precondition for membership.”
+Finland’s accession to Nato in April 2023 highlighted that hosting nuclear weapons is not a pre-condition for membership.”

 Speaking to journalists, Mr Robertson could not give an estimated timescale for removing nuclear weapons, arguing it would be “a matter for discussion and negotiation”.

 Elsewhere, the paper says the armed forces of an independent Scotland “would comprise land, sea, and air components overseen by a joint forces headquarters” at Faslane.
-However, a “defence and security review” would determine the precise “shape and size” of the armed forces.
+However, a “defence and security review” would determine its precise “shape and size”.

-Mr Robertson could not provide estimated set-up costs for this new military and security capacity.

-He argued the UK Government does not take the challenges facing northern Europe seriously enough.
+He argued the UK government did not take the challenges facing northern Europe seriously enough.

 "If you look at what our northern neighbours such as Norway do in relation to this sort of thing, they take these questions very seriously, and that is why a Scottish Government would do exactly the same.